nmt4binaries/nmt4binaries.github.io/download/readme.md

 How to modify the backend of llvm to automatically output the bounderies of basic blocks.

-Please subsitute AsmPrinter.cpp file provided here with the orginial one in llvm projects. (./lib/CodeGen/AsmPrinter/AsmPrinter.cpp)
+Please subsitute AsmPrinter.cpp file provided here with the orginial one in llvm projects(./lib/CodeGen/AsmPrinter/AsmPrinter.cpp).
+After doing this, you may need to re-compile your llvm project.

 LLVM provides two useful functions in MachineBasicBlock Class: